LukeMitDemHut/simple_uptime_monitor/readme.md

 Click the following Button and add the integration to your HomeAssistant.

 [![Open your Home Assistant instance and show the add integration dialog with a specific integration pre-selected.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=LukeMitDemHut&repository=simple_uptime_monitor&category=integration)
+After you have added the Repository to your HACS, click the download button in the bottom right corner and confirm.
+After that restart HomeAssistant.
+You will now be able to add the integration in `Settings -> Devices & Services -> Add integration -> Search for Simple Uptime Monitor`

 ## Configuration